-- I. PMP22 sequencing and/or deletion/duplication analysis (81324, 81325) or multigene panel analysis to establish a genetic diagnosis of an inherited peripheral neuropathy (81448) is considered medically necessary when: - A. The member/enrollee displays one or more of the following: - 1.
-Distal muscle weakness and atrophy, sensory loss, OR - 2.
+- 1. PMP22 sequencing and/or deletion/duplication analysis (81324, 81325) or multigene panel analysis (81448) to establish a genetic diagnosis of an inherited peripheral neuropathy is considered medically necessary when: - A. The member/enrollee displays one or more of the following: - 1.
+Distal muscle weakness and atrophy, OR - 2.
 Pes cavus foot deformity, OR - 3.
 Weak ankle dorsiflexion, OR - 4.
 Depressed tendon reflexes, OR - 5.
 Recurrent acute focal sensory and motor neuropathies mainly at entrapment sites, OR - 6.
 Painless nerve palsy after minor trauma or compression, OR - 7.
 Evidence on physical examination of previous nerve palsy such as focal weakness, atrophy, or sensory loss, OR - 8.
-Complete spontaneous recovery from neuropathies, AND - B. If a panel is ordered, the panel includes at a minimum all of the following genes: PMP22, GDAP1, GJB1, HINT1, MFN2, MPZ, SH3TC2, SORD. - II.
+Complete spontaneous recovery from neuropathies. - II.
 PMP22 sequencing and/or deletion/duplication analysis (81324, 81325) or multigene panel analysis (81448) to establish a genetic diagnosis of an inherited peripheral neuropathy is considered investigational for all other indications.